yidakra/rainscribe/README.md

 - At any given moment:
   - Viewers are watching segment N
   - FFmpeg is creating segment N+6
-  - Gladia is transcribing segment N+6
+  - Gladia is receiving real-time audio and providing immediate transcriptions
   - VTT files are being prepared for segment N+6
 - Each 10-second segment has:
   - A video file
   - An audio file
   - Three VTT files (Russian, English, Dutch)
-- The playlists maintain a rolling window of 6 segments
+- The playlists maintain a rolling window of 10 segments
 - Old segments are automatically removed
+- Captions that span segment boundaries are properly handled

 ### VIEWER EXPERIENCE:
 - Viewer opens http://localhost:8080 in their browser